 (ii) the sponsor’s name; and

 (iii) the sponsor’s accreditation number; and

+(iv) if the sponsor is based overseas—the country in which it is based; and

-(iv) a link to the sponsor’s CDR policy; and
+(v) a link to a website where sponsor’s CDR policy can be viewed; and

+(vi) a statement detailing why the sponsor needs to access the consumer’s CDR data; and

-(v) a statement that the CDR consumer can obtain further information about such collections or disclosures from the sponsor’s CDR policy if desired.
+(vii) a statement that the CDR consumer can obtain further information about collections or disclosures of CDR data from the sponsor’s CDR policy if desired.

-Note: For paragraph (c), if the accredited person is seeking the CDR consumer’s consent to de-identification as referred to in paragraph (e), the accredited person would need to indicate how that would comply with the data minimisation principle.
+Note 1: For paragraph (c), if the accredited person is seeking the CDR consumer’s consent to de-identification as referred to in paragraph (e), the accredited person would need to indicate how that would comply with the data minimisation principle.

+Note 2: For paragraph (da), the uses or disclosures that are permitted under a direct marketing consent may be limited under another part of these rules (see subrule 7.5(3)).

 4.12 Restrictions on seeking consent